Overview

 Churn rate is typically calculated monthly, quarterly, or annually depending on the business model.
 Subscription businesses track it monthly.
 Retail and transactional businesses often measure it as repeat purchase rate or lapse rate instead.

-CX drivers of churn
+What are the CX drivers of customer churn?

 Customers rarely churn after a single bad experience.
 Churn is almost always the result of accumulated issues that were not resolved.
 The most common CX drivers include: